-During 2021, two internal audits were performed in the area of Economic Services and Purchasing and Services.
-None of the findings had a material risk associated.
-Most of the recommendations were already fulfilled as of end of the year 2021.
+During 2022, four internal audits were performed at the Company.
+The topics were Premium Adjustment and Estimated Premium Income Review Process, Project Management and two audits of Underwriting Standards performed in the International and Southern Europe Market Units.
+Most of the findings had low or medium material risk associated and most of the recommendations were already fulfilled as of end of the year 2022.